lkopacz/a11y-with-lindsey/src/pages/accessible-styled-radio/index.md

 }
 ```

-I didn't do anything much here, just added a font and took away the border from the `fieldset`
+I didn’t do anything much here; I added a font and took away the border from the `fieldset`.

 ![The fieldset with a sans serif font and no outline on the fieldset](./basic-css.png)